FedEx Text Message Scam: How It Works

 How To Prevent Identity Theft and More

 If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
 You’ll receive periodic emails – we promise not to spam.
 Meanwhile, educate yourself with some other text message-related articles right under this paragraph, so that you know how to stay safe online.
-Last but not least, use the Comments section below to expose other scammers.
+Last but not least, use the Comments section below to expose other fake delivery scammers.

 Verify a website below

 Are you just about to make a purchase online?
 See if the website is legit with our validator: